followmyutopia/devextreme-documentation/concepts/05 Widgets/Scheduler/030 Appointments/070 Customize Appointment Details Form.md

 To customize the appointment details form, create a handler of the [appointmentFormCreated](/Documentation/ApiReference/UI_Widgets/dxScheduler/Events/#appointmentFormCreated) event.
 The handler allows you to get the [Form](/Documentation/Guide/Widgets/Form/Overview/) instance used to render the appointment details.
-Within the handler function, use the [itemOption(field, options)](/Documentation/ApiReference/UI_Widgets/dxForm/Methods/#itemOptionfield_options) method to update options of a form item.
+Within the handler function, use the [itemOption(id, options)](/Documentation/ApiReference/UI_Widgets/dxForm/Methods/#itemOptionid_options) method to update options of a form item.

 ---